Virtual TimeClock Knowledge Base

 - Select Use the Following IP Address and follow the instructions below.

 Change the last set of numbers to an unassigned number outside of your DHCP range.
 You can find your DHCP range by logging into your Internet router and reviewing the DHCP range in your LAN settings.
-A safe rule of thumb is to choose a number between 200 and 255.
+A generally address is a number between 225 and 254.
 After the static IP Address is set, copy the Subnet Mask, Default Gateway and DNS Servers from the Command Prompt window in Step 4.

 Note: If you only have one DNS Server address in the Command Prompt, choose a common DNS server for the Alternate, like Google's DNS server: 8.8.8.8